Special Educational Needs and Disability Provision

 - Teaching Assistants, who provide support for all pupils in the class in which they are working.
 In addition, some Teaching Assistants also help support groups and individual children with their learning.

-- The SEND link governor is Father Ian Gomersall.
-Father Ian Gomersall can be contacted by phoning 0161 224 7752.
+- The SEND link governor is Mrs Sandra Palmer.
+Sandra Palmer can be contacted by phoning 0161 224 7752.

-- The school’s NHS Traded Speech and Language Therapist and private Educational Psychologist.
+- The school’s NHS Traded Speech and Language Therapist, Julia and private Educational Psychologist, Yvonne.

 SEND training includes: